onap/vnfrqts-requirements/docs/Chapter5/Tosca.rst

       **tosca.relationships.nfv.VirtualLinksTo**

-        This relationship type represents an association relationship between the VduCpd’s and VirtualLinkDesc node types.
+        This relationship type represents an association relationship between the VduCpd's and VirtualLinkDesc node types.

 Interface Types